OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Implemented enhancements:

- - Debug internal rutime behaviours (Breaking change - Required to update connector to 1.0.172 or higher and re-build model)
+ - Debug internal runtime behaviours (Breaking change - Required to update connector to 1.0.172 or higher and re-build model)
  - Display the data source name instead of code
  - Accelerator GetEntity: Get data source info to generate the data source parameter value
  - Modeler: Show row number when modeling the User Interface